ben-d-t/ben-d-t.github.io/content/projects.md

 12. [Auto YouTube Shorts](https://www.youtube.com/channel/UCS5a3v3H121N-48QebGtDVg)

     Experiments in using text-to-speech (TTS) and other tools to combine text, audio, videos, and photos into short-form vertical content.
 (October 2023)

+13. Local Vector DB Manager

+    Tinkering with semantic search over a pile of documents by creating vector embeddings and simply loading everything into a big dataframe.
+Hobbyists don't need a cloud-based vector database.
+(November 2023)